saadmk11/comment-webpage-screenshot/README.md

 This is suitable for **open source** and **private** repositories.

+**If you want to add/use a different image upload service, feel free create a new issue/pull request.**

 ## Examples

-You Can find some example use cases of this action here: [Example Projects](https://github.com/saadmk11/comment-website-screenshot/tree/main/examples)
+You Can find some example use cases of this action here: [Example Projects](https://github.com/saadmk11/comment-webpage-screenshot/tree/main/examples)

 Here are some comments created by this action on the Example Project: